An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Learning-based Optimization Algorithms for the VRP

+Most routing problems are limited by different constraints due to the complex envirnment.
+In these VRPs, the LBO algorithms need to output multiple path loops since vehicles need return to the depot more than once.
+We termed these LBO algorithms as \emph{multi-path planning approaches}.

-To the best of our knowledge, Nazari \emph{et al.} \cite{ref116} first used DNN to solve the CVRP.
-They believed that the order of input is meaningless, so they expanded \emph{Pointer Net} \cite{ref86} by directly utilizing element-wise projections to map static elements and dynamic elements into high dimensional vector.
-The dynamic vector is directly fed into attention mechanism and not complexly computed by RNN, so it is easier to update embeddings during constructing solution comparing with \emph{Pointer Net}.
-Their attention mechanism was similar to \cite{ref86} , which finally formed a relevance distribution about how much every node be chosen at the next decoding step.
-Later, Kool \emph{et al.} \cite{ref117} introduced multi-attention mechanism to the advanced transformer model of \cite{ref118} to solve the CVRP and trained the model with a deterministic greedy rollout baseline.
-Kool \emph{et al.} considered influence of adjacent structure on solutions, so they used the multi-head attention layer to pass weighted information of different ways among nodes.
-This attention mechanism allowed nodes to capture more information from their own neighborhoods, so encoders can learn more useful knowledge to obtain better solutions.
-However, compared with Nazari \emph{et al.} \cite{ref116}, their embeddings need to be computed again which means they need longer time to update after each step.
+To the best of our knowledge, Nazari \emph{et al.} \cite{ref145} first proposed an end-to-end approach to solve the CVRP.
+They believed that the order of input is meaningless; thus, they expanded \emph{Pointer Net} by utilizing element-wise projections to map static elements (coordinates of nodes) and dynamic elements (demands of nodes) into a high-dimensional input.
+The dynamic input is directly fed into the attention mechanism and not complexly computed using an RNN; thus, their model is easier to update embeddings during constructing the solution compared with \emph{Pointer Net}.
+The optimality of the model was proved by Ibrahim \emph{et al.} \cite{Ibrahim} by comparing it with column generation and OR-Tools on different instances.
+Later, Kool \emph{et al.} \cite{ref74} introduced a multi-attention mechanism to pass weighted information among different nodes out of consideration for the influence of adjacent structures on solutions.
+This attention mechanism enables nodes to capture more information from their own neighborhoods; hence, their encoder can learn more useful knowledge to obtain better solutions.